Ez3d/Speedrunners-Game/README.txt

         (in a race against time you don't need to hang from your hook)
     - Pressing ESCAPE pauses the game or is a substitute for back in the menus

-CHANGES FROM PROPOSAL:
-    - No distinct characters (and thus no character selection screen):
-        I have never played the game this is based off of, so I originally thought different characters had different abilities, but the different characters are only there for aesthetics.
-Given the already abundant methods of movement (grapple, wall jump, double jump, boost pads, etc.), more characters were not necessary

-    - Limited powerups/special tiles
-        The original game is naturally a multiplayer game, so many of the gadgets they use are tailored towards multiplayer (eg. freeze rays, homing rockets, stun bombs).
-I got excited and put a lot more than a single player racer needed on my proposal.
-The single-player friendly specials I did add were speed boosts and jump pads.

-    - No mouse input for hooks:
-        Hooks are controlled by keyboard, fired at a 45 degree angle in the direction the player is facing.
-Although I could have just as easily used mouse hooks, this would have made grappling hooks too easy to use and not rewarding.

-    - Some parts took a lot longer to develop than I expected (even if I expected it to be difficult).
-These include:
-        - Multiple methods for grappling hook physics
-        - Multiple methods for collision detection (wonky because my movement includes acceleration)
-        - Ramp movement (something I hadn't considered in my initial proposal)
-        - Animation

-    - I mentioned that I would add two-player if I had time.
-There was no time.

 KNOWN BUGS/ISSUES:
     - When colliding with a ramp while grappling in a very specific way, an error occurs and the player is teleported to the corner of the map.
 This is a very rare case and there wasn't a clear solution, so I left it.